Interior Design, B.F.A.

 NYIT’s four-year Bachelor of Fine Arts in Interior Design program puts the student on a professional career path.
 Upon graduation and two years of interior design work experience (half of which may be possible to achieve while in school), U.S. graduates of the program are eligible to sit for the National Council of Interior Design Qualification exam.
 Passage of this exam, in conjunction with one additional year of work experience, allows for application to New York State to be licensed as a CID, Certified Interior Designer.
 Other states have similar certification and licensing requirements.

-The interior design program at NYIT-Old Westbury has been continuously accredited by the Council for Interior Design Accreditation since March 1984.
-The 2013 CIDA visit for the Old Westbury campus resulted in a six-year professional level accreditation through 2019.
+The interior design program at NYIT-Long Island has been continuously accredited by the Council for Interior Design Accreditation since March 1984.
+The 2013 CIDA visit for the Long Island (Old Westbury) campus resulted in a six-year professional level accreditation through 2019.
 The Abu Dhabi campus program is accredited by the Ministry of Education of the UAE.

 Back to Top